New derived symmetries of some hyperk\"ahler varieties: Abstract

 \section{Abstract}

-We construct new autoequivalences of the derived categories of the Hilbert scheme of $n$ points on a K3 surface and the variety of lines on a smooth cubic 4-fold.
-The second example and $n=2$ in the first use the theory of spherical functors; to deal with $n>2$ in the first example we develop a theory of $\PP$-functors.
+We construct a new autoequivalence of the derived category of the Hilbert scheme of $n$ points on a K3 surface, and of the variety of lines on a smooth cubic 4-fold.
+For Hilb$^2$ and the variety of lines, we use the theory of spherical functors; to deal with Hilb$^n$ for $n>2$ we develop a theory of $\P$-functors.
 We conjecture that the same construction yields an autoequivalence for any moduli space of sheaves on a K3 surface.

 In an appendix we give a cohomology and base change criterion which is well-known to experts, but not well-documented.